Sandyy44/CRUD-dotnet/README.md

 ## Features

 - **Code-First Database:** Automatically generates the database schema from model classes.
-- **CRUD Operations:** Supports creating, viewing, updating, and deleting records.
+- **CRUD Operations:** Supports creating, viewing, updating, and deleting records with validations.
 - **User-Friendly Interface:** Simple and intuitive UI for easy navigation.

 ## Technologies Used